JacekWozniak12/ChordGenerator/README.md

 # ChordGenerator
 Let me create some funk for you.
+Windows 10 WPF application.

 ## Legal
 All rights of quoted sources in part *Used Materials* are in hold of their respective owners.